Slins-23/software-renderer/README.md

 The `Matrix.h` and `Matrix.cpp` files are the header and implementation files for the `Mat` class which represents a matrix.

-Internally, the represantation of the matrix is that of a 2-dimensional array (double**).
+Internally, the representation of a matrix is that of a 2-dimensional array (double**).

-The matrix multiplication order is left-to-right.
-This means that the number of columns in the left `Mat` must match the number of rows in the right `Mat`.
+The matrix multiplication order is left-to-right, and this means that the number of columns in the left `Mat` must match the number of rows in the right `Mat`.
 (i.e. if multiplying two vectors, the left vector must be a row vector (1xN), while the right one must be a column vector (Nx1))

-The order of operations is: scaling -> rotation -> translation i.e. `TRANSLATION_MATRIX * ROTATION_MATRIX * SCALING_MATRIX * vector`
+The order of operations is (it's the opposite for the view matrix): scaling -> rotation -> translation i.e. `TRANSLATION_MATRIX * ROTATION_MATRIX * SCALING_MATRIX * vector`

-You can create a `Mat` instance by calling the initializer function with a 2-dimensional `std::initializer_list`, which is basically a 2-dimensional array, and will hold the rows and columns for the matrix, followed by the row dimension and column dimension.
+You can create a `Mat` instance by calling the initializer function with a 2-dimensional `std::initializer_list`, which is essentially a 2-dimensional array, and will hold the rows and columns for the matrix, followed by the row dimension and column dimension.
 Example for a `2x3` matrix: `Mat({{1, 2, 3}, {3, 4, 5}}, 2, 3)`

 You can get a value from the matrix by calling the `get` `Mat` member function.